847 Naval Air Squadron: Wildcat (2014-present)

+Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR), Control and direction of fire, Offensive action, Winching, Casualty evacuation, Combat recovery, Disaster relief, Fieldcraft and Survival techniques.

-In June 2019 the squadron embarked on RFA Argus for a deployment to the Baltic Sea as part of the UK Joint Expeditionary Force.
+In June 2019 the squadron embarked on RFA Argus for a deployment to the Baltic Sea as part of the Joint Expeditionary Force.
 The squadron practised amphibious landings alongside the Merlins of 845 NAS as part of exercise Baltic Protector in the Baltic Sea.

+Aircraft operated

+The squadron has operated a variety of different aircraft and versions: